 - inability to think about anything else

-- Trying not to fight feelings of fear: Trying to avoid anxiety can create anxiety, so worsening a panic attack.
+- Try not to fight feelings of fear: Trying to avoid anxiety can create anxiety, which only tends to worsen a panic attack.
 Instead, people should aim to observe and accept their feelings of anxiety without judgment.

-- Trying to remain mindful of the present moment: Being mindful can offer a simple distraction from anxiety and panic.
-One way to be mindful is to try to notice five sights, four smells, or three sounds.
+- Try to remain mindful of the present moment: Being mindful can offer a simple distraction from anxiety and panic.
+One approach is to try to notice five sights, four smells, or three sounds.
 Another way is for a person to count how many objects they see around them.

-- There was an increased incidence of heart attack among people below 50 years of age and had panic attacks or PD.
+- There was an increased incidence of heart attack among people below 50 years of age who had panic attacks or PD.

 - There was an increased incidence of CHD among people of all ages who had panic attacks or PD.